 - Elf plays with the trope.
-These are the dwarf variety, and they take a human into their numbers.
+These are the dwarf variety, and they take a human (Will Ferrell) into their numbers.
 He lacks the elfin magic, sucks at making toys, and isn't quite so cheerful as the other elves.
 He is still very efficient and cheerful by human standards, though.

 - Deconstructed in that same film.
 As a human, he is unable to keep up with elfin energy, but humans are amazed that he builds things so fast, and only needs two hours of sleep.
 When he goes back to live with humans, he was so used to elfin naivete that everybody he meets takes advantage of him.

 - Fred Claus also has the dwarf variety.